ForomePlatform/anfisa/README.md

 the tagged (released) version as the master branch is undergoing continues development.

+2. Change into anfisa directory, e.g.:

+`cd anfisa`

-2. Install all the requirements by running
+3. Install all the requirements by running

 `pip3 install -r requirements.txt`

-3. Run deploy script:
+4. Run deploy script:

 `. deploy.sh`